 Make sure you’re only focusing on one thing at a time

 No multitasking!
 Say it to yourself one more time to make sure it sticks.
 No multitasking!
 When you’re trying to learn what some effective studying habits are, you need to make sure that you’re only learning one thing at a time.
-By dividing your study time into chunks of focus, you will absorb the material better and increase your retention levels.
+By dividing your study time into chunks of focus, you will absorb the material better and increase your retention levels for college preparation.

 First, by dividing your time into chunks of focus, you’re going to find that you’re able to learn a lot more in the long run.
 To keep the information, you need to be able to remember it.
 And when you’re trying to cram in as much information as possible, you’re going to find that you don’t remember it all.
 When you’re only focusing on one thing at a time, you can focus on that thing and completely focus on it.